HL7/davinci-atr/input/pagecontent/spec.md

 #### Consumer requests Member Attribution List from Producer's system (Member Attribution List Export Request - Bulk Data Request)

-AThis interaction outlines the APIs for a Consumer (Provider) organization to request the full Member Attribution List that is applicable to their specific organization for a specific contract.
+This interaction outlines the APIs for a Consumer (Provider) organization to request the full Member Attribution List that is applicable to their specific organization for a specific contract.
 **Note:** The request has to be accepted by the Payer and eventually a Member Attribution List would be made available.
 This is an asynchronous request following Bulk Data IG specifications.

 For example, Multicare would like to request the Member Attribution List details from Cambia Health Systems for a specific contract.